n-yan/surgical-lamp/README.md

 ## TODO:
+- Thermistor and hydrogen sensor how to implement
 - Consider system states and triage them. > sort of done? for normal states
   - Also, try figure out what state transitions require special considerations
   - Start rewriting the code